The Invisible Child

 • a demanding parent

-What begins as an adaptation often becomes a lifelong pattern.
+What begins as a way of adapting may gradually become a lifelong pattern.

 The Hidden Loneliness

-One of the deepest wounds of the invisible child is loneliness.
+One of the deepest experiences of the invisible child is emotional loneliness.
 Not physical loneliness.
 Emotional loneliness.
 The feeling that nobody truly sees:

 • who you are